Dot Plot Chart

 This opens the same Visualization Recommender available for creating a new Dashboard.
 (See Create a New Dashboard.)

-1. Press the ‘Select Chart Style’ button auto chart type.
+1. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose ‘Point’ and enable the ‘Stack’ option at the bottom.
-Press ‘Apply’ button submit.
+Press ‘Apply’ button Apply.

 ‘Point’ is the default chart style when numerical dimensions are used.